Tayi Tibble

 Tayi Tibble (born 1995) is a New Zealand poet.
 Her poetry reflects Māori culture and her own family history.
-Her first collection of poetry, Poūkahangatus (2018), received the Jessie Mackay Prize for Poetry at the 2019 Ockham New Zealand Book Awards, and was published in the United States and the United Kingdom in 2022.
-Her second collection, Rangikura, was published in 2021.
+Her first collection of poetry, Poūkahangatus (2018), received the Jessie Mackay Prize for Poetry at the 2019 Ockham New Zealand Book Awards.
+Both Poūkahangatus and her second collection, Rangikura (2021), have been published in the United States and the United Kingdom, and in 2023 she was the first Māori writer to have work published in The New Yorker.

 Life and career

-Tibble was born in Wellington in 1995, and grew up in Porirua.
+Tibble was born in Wellington in 1995, and from age 7 grew up in Porirua where she attended Aotea College.
 She is the oldest of seven children and decided she wanted to become a writer at age 8.
 She descends from the iwi (tribes) of Ngāti Porou and Te Whānau-ā-Apanui.
 She has an undergraduate degree in history.

 Poūkahangatus

 Tibble completed a Masters in Creative Writing at the International Institute of Modern Letters (based at Victoria University of Wellington) in 2017, and received the Adam Foundation Prize in Creative Writing for her work In a Fish Tank Filled with Pink Light.
 That work subsequently became her first collection, Poūkahangatus, which was published in 2018 by Victoria University Press.
 It received the Jessie Mackay Prize for Poetry (the best first poetry book award) at the 2019 Ockham New Zealand Book Awards.
 Anahera Gildea, reviewing the collection for Landfall, described her poetry as a "'a new kind of beauty' that employs clever image piling techniques, layering of ideas, registers and codes, and enables her to emerge as a new voice requiring the reader to look at all things afresh", and the collection as "surely the breakthrough collection of the year, if not the decade".

 In July 2022 Poūkahangatus was published in the United States by Knopf, and in the United Kingdom by Penguin Books.
 In November 2022 it was named by The New Yorker as one of the best books of 2022 so far.
 The New York Times commented: